mlr3spatiotempcv: Spatiotemporal resampling methods for machine learning in R

-In contrast to LTO, the LLO method randomly resamples locations that may, for example, correspond to time series.
+\paragraph[CV at the location level: "leave-location-out" (LLO) --- "sptcv_cstf"]{CV at the location level: ``leave-location-out'' (LLO) --- \code{"sptcv_cstf"}} In contrast to LTO, the LLO method randomly resamples locations that may, for example, correspond to time series.
 The sampled locations form the test partition while the temporal information is ignored (Figure \ref{fig:llo}).
 Unlike spatial CV methods that are based on geometric regions or the clustering of coordinates, the sampled test locations include no particular spatial relationship.